Nexmo/nexmo-developer/_documentation/messages/building-blocks/message-status.md

 In this building block you will see how to receive message status updates.

-> **NOTE:** Messages and Dispatch API does not support inbound SMS message and SMS delivery receipt callbacks via the application-specific webhooks.
+> **NOTE:** Messages API does not support inbound SMS message and SMS delivery receipt callbacks via the application-specific webhooks.
 In order to receive callbacks for SMS message and SMS delivery receipts you need to set the [account-level webhooks for SMS](https://dashboard.nexmo.com/settings).

 ## Example